 Cost control starts with budgeting - determining where in your business you can increase efficiencies and reduce expenses to increase profit.
 There are a few tips you can follow to start with your cost control plan for optimizing your workflow.
-Implementing ERP software is a great starting point and can assist with further automating manual processes; all-in-one system.
+Implementing ERP software is a great starting point and can assist with further automating manual processes.
 ERP software or enterprise resource planning is a system full of differing functionality including but not limited to accounting and inventory management, contact management, landing cost tracking and more.
 Since all these tools are used within the same system, information is easily shared and up to date in real-time.

 4 Cost Control Tips

 2. Do Track Expenses by Project (Job Costing)

 3. Don't Forget to Track Landed Costs